abhishek-kumar-code/Redfish_Public/Specification.md

   - All users are assigned exactly one role.
   - The schema specifies a set of pre-defined roles that can be assigned to a user when a user is created.
   - Implementations shall support all of the pre-defined roles.
-  - The predefined Roles may include OEM privileges
+  - The pre-defined Roles may include OEM privileges
   - The privilege array defined for the predefined roles shall not be modifiable
   - A service may optionally support additional "Custom" roles, and may allow users to create such custom roles by: 1) posting to the Roles collection; or 2) an implementation may implement a predefined custom role; or 3) other mechanism outside the specification.

 * Privileges:
-  - A privilege is a permission to perform an operation (Read, Write, Invoke) within a defined management domain (eg Configuring Users).
+  - A privilege is a permission to perform an operation (e.g. Read, Write) within a defined management domain (e.g. Configuring Users).
   - The Redfish standard schema specifies a set of "assigned privileges" in the AssignedPrivileges array.
-  - An implementation may also include "OEMprivileges" which are then specified in an OEMprivileges array.
+  - An implementation may also include "OemPrivileges" which are then specified in an OemPrivileges array.
-  - Privileges are mapped to resources using the privilege mapping annotations defined in the Privilege schema file.
+  - Privileges are mapped to resources using the privilege mapping annotations defined in the Privileges schema file.
   - Multiple privileges in the mapping constitute an OR of the privileges.

 * User Management: